-Dodge Durango years to avoid — most common problems
+Best and worst Dodge Durango years — which to avoid

-Despite these excellent features, the Dodge Durango can experience a number of typical issues.
-Some years are more problematic than others, and the problems they have can be fairly expensive to fix.
-In this article, we will look at those issues common to a Dodge Durango and their possible solutions, the best years, and the Dodge Durango years to avoid.
+Despite excellent features, the Dodge Durango can experience a number of typical issues.
+Some years are more problematic than others, so in this article, we will look at those issues common to a Dodge Durango and their possible solutions, as well as outline the Dodge Durango years to avoid.

 Common Dodge Durango problems